olcf/HIP_for_CUDA_programmers/exercises/sparkler/README.md

 jsrun -n 2 ./exec.gpu --num_vector 1000 --num_field 2000 --num_iterations 2
 ```

-See below for how to run the test cases.
+See below for how to run the test cases, which is probably the simplest way to run.

 Reported values are:
 - TF - teraflops, total number of GEMM floating point operations